Severe Thunderstorm Warning issued for Pima by NWS - News Break

 Severe Thunderstorm Warning issued for Pima by NWS

-Effective: 2021-07-09 16:08:00 PDT Expires: 2021-07-09 17:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Pima The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for South central Pima County in southeastern Arizona * Until 500 PM MST. * At 407 PM MST, a severe thunderstorm was located near Topawa, or 10 miles southeast of Sells, moving west at 20 mph.
-HAZARD...60 mph wind gusts and half dollar size hail.
+Effective: 2021-07-09 15:45:00 PDT Expires: 2021-07-09 16:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Pima The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for Southeastern Pima County in southeastern Arizona * Until 415 PM MST. * At 341 PM MST, a severe thunderstorm was located 13 miles northwest of Arivaca, or 26 miles southeast of Sells, moving west at 15 mph.
+HAZARD...A tornado warning also remains in effect with this storm.
+Half dollar size hail and straight line winds in excess of 60 mph will also accompany this storm.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Sells, Topawa, San Miguel, Ali Chukson, Vamori, Cowlic, Choulic, Coldfields, Fresnal Canyon, Artesia, Ali Molina, South Komelik and Itak.
-This includes Route 86 between mile markers 110 and 120.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly remote areas of southeastern Pima County.
+This includes Route 286 between mile markers 7 and 21.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov

 Comments / 0